lw292/rimpact/README.md

 2. Clean the references in RefWorks.
 See the "Cleaning Reference Data" section below.
 3. Select the references you wish to export.
 4. Go to "References", "Export".
-5. At "Select an export format", for RIS format, choose "Bibliographic Software", and for BibTeX format, choose "BibTeX - RefWorks ID".
+5. At "Select an export format", choose your style:
+  * For RIS format, choose "Bibliographic Software";
+  * For BibTeX format, choose "BibTeX - RefWorks ID".
-6. Click "Export References", and the data file will be downloaded to your browser's download location.
+6. Click "Export References", and the data file will be downloaded.
 7. Move the exported file to your application's "public/data" directory.

 #### Using the BibTeX format